jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 * Widely used in real world, so we will emphasise it here
 * Each task has a **fixed, static priority** (computed before runtime)
-  - derived only from its temporal requirements (as in deadline-monotonic proirity assigment, explained below)
+  - derived only from its temporal requirements (as in deadline- or rate-monotonic priority assignment, explained below)
 * Order of execution is determined (in some way) by the priority

+(1 is the lowest priority; a higher number means a higher priority.)

 #### Earliest deadline first